vn971/cevo/README.txt

 but with these modifications:

-	This project is "hackable", no absolute paths are inlined and there are exact instructions on how to compile from source.
+	This project is "hackable", no absolute paths are inlined and there is a step-by-step instruction on how to compile from source.

 	Development is happening in "git".
 	We want public bug reports, public MergeRequests/PullRequests, public forks.